katiektea/100-days-of-code/log.md

 I think I am beginning to extract the pattern that is forming when working with jQuery.
 Now it's all about application.

 ### Day 27: May 22, 2020 ###
-Not much coding today as I continued to learn jQuery.
+Not much coding today as I continued to learn jQuery and jQuery events.
 Went through the more advanced jQuery methods:

 1. click() - adding a click listener to elements